 What are flexible logins and flexible platforms?

-‘Remote working is the new normal, flexible working is the future.’
+‘If remote working is the new normal, then flexible working is the future.’
 It is undeniable that the pandemic has affected and will continue to impact the way we work.
 Ensuring your technology is accessible everywhere and for everyone is crucial, now more than ever, for project management and development.
 This means the products you purchase should make use of both flexible logins and flexible platforms.

 What are flexible logins and flexible platforms:

 Having a flexible login essentially means you are able to have multiple devices per user.
 Similarly, a flexible platform means you buy a product across different interfaces.
 To put it simply, you buy licenses based on the amount of users.

 Conversely, products that do not use flexible logins are purchased as a device license.
 This requires you to “forget” a device every time you log into a new one.
 This means that if you leave your tablet at home, you can’t use your mobile or laptop as a replacement.

 Products that employ a flexible platform also allow you to log into the product in many different ways.
 This can be through their own app, which may be compatible with Android, Windows and iOS.
 You may also be able to access their product through a web server or as an extension.
 Using any device at any given moment is made easier if software uses a flexible platform and a flexible login.

 The premier security feature designed to protect flexible logins is multi-factor authentication.
 The purpose of multi-factor authentication is to verify and register devices for subsequent logins.
 This means only registered devices can access the account.

 The most common form of multi-factor authentication is two-factor authentication (2FA).
 2FA works by sending a unique code to your registered phone number or email every time you login with a new device.
 This must then be entered to verify your identity.

 2FA is an added layer of protection as it is difficult to hack a mobile phone number.
 It is also an effective way to alert the user of a breach of privacy.